 If you send goods abroad for repair or processing, separate rules apply for calculating customs duty and taxes.

-If goods have previously been cleared into Norway or are of Norwegian origin, you must pay customs duty and taxes on the cost of repair or processing, plus transportation costs.
+If goods have previously been cleared for free circulation into Norway or are of Norwegian origin, you must pay customs duty and taxes on the cost of repair or processing, plus transportation costs.

 - Read more about goods that are repaired or processed abroad (see § 7-4 of the Norwegian Customs Act)